 … a printable practice form for constructing magic squares

-… a simple, yet effective, (on-line) tool for learning and practising memorized deck stacks, from Joe Williamson
+… two simple, yet effective, (on-line) tools for learning and practising memorized deck stacks, one from Joe Williamson, the other from from Curtis Wallen

 … a fully fledged, free, Windows-based application for modelling & working with deck stacks, from Nick Pudar